ISEL-HGU/IntegratedDPModel/README.md

 # EJTool

 EJTool is a tool which build a defect prediction model using WEKA.
-The input is arff files, and output is a csv file that shows the performance of the model measured by various measurements such as precision, recall, f-measure, AUC.
+The input is a directory path which contain arff files, and output is a csv file that shows the performance of the model measured by various measurements such as precision, recall, f-measure, AUC.
 In addition, EJTool provides N-gram Log Probability (NGLP) metric values.

 ## Manual script steps